WICG/close-watcher/README.md

 - Specify uniform-per-platform behavior across existing platform-provided components, e.g. `<dialog>`, `<input>` pickers, and fullscreen.
 (For example: currently the back button on Android does not close modal `<dialog>`s, but instead navigates history.
 It does close `<input>` pickers and close fullscreen.)

+- Allow the developer to confirm a close signal with the user, to avoid potential data loss.
+(E.g., "are you sure you want to close this dialog?")

 - Explain `<dialog>`'s existing `close` and `cancel` events in terms of this model.

 The following is a goal we wish we could meet, but don't believe is possible to meet while also achieving our primary goals:

 - Avoid an awkward transition period, where the Android back button closes components on sites that adopt this new API, but navigates history on sites that haven't adopted it.
 In particular, right now users generally know the Android back button fails to close modals in web apps and avoid it when modals are open; we worry about this API causing a state where users are no longer sure which action it performs.

-The following is a goal we think is probably desirable, but the additional complexity makes us want to pursue it in a [future extension](#extension-allowing-confirmation-before-closing):

-- Allow the developer to confirm a close signal, in a similar fashion to `beforeunload`, to avoid potential data loss.

 ## What developers are doing today